currawong-project/libcw/notes.md

 - DONE: Re-write the currawong circuit with caw.

 - Finish audio feedback example - this will probably involve writing an `audio_silence` class.
+  Update: there is now an audio_silence class.

 - Issue a warning if memory is allocated during runtime.

 - cwMpScNbQueue is allocating memory.
 This makes it blocking.
+  Update: 3/25 - this queue is not currently used

 - Check for illegal variable names in class descriptions.  (no periods, trailing digits, or trailing underscores)

-- Check for unknown fields where the syntax clearly specifies only certain options via the 'readv()' method.
+- DONE: Check for unknown fields where the syntax clearly specifies only certain options via the 'readv()' method.

 - Verify that all variables have been registered (have valid 'vid's) during post instantiation validation.
   (this is apparently not currently happening)